-On your first visit, your therapist will evaluate you and show you exercises you can do at home.
+On your first visit, your therapist will talk to you about your symptoms, see how well you can handle different tasks, and show you exercises you can do at home.

 Tips to prevent falls

-How to use canes, crutches, scooters, wheelchairs, or other aids, if necessary.
+How to use canes, crutches, scooters, wheelchairs, or other aids, if necessary